Thor110/AIrchive/README.md

 ## 🧱 Spatial Architecture

-The underlying geometry that defines the digital environment
+The underlying geometry defines the structure and navigability of the digital environment.

 AIrchive uses a hexagonal spatial topology to support infinite procedural expansion while maintaining a stable, predictable structure for both agents and humans to navigate.